spyder-ide/langchain-provider/README.md

 To use this completions provider you will need to install Spyder 6 (at least 6.0.0a3)

-To install the provider package, you can use `pip` with something like:
+To install the provider package from source, you can use `pip` with something like:

     pip install git+https://github.com/spyder-ide/langchain-provider.git

+Or from PyPI something like:

+    pip install langchain-provider

 Also, you need to have a OpenAI API key, which you can get from [here](https://platform.openai.com/signup) and then set it as a environment variable (`OPENAI_API_KEY`).